matter-labs/zksync-lite-docs/docs/faq/security.md

 However, users have a fundamental right to opt-out of a future upgrade.
 A new upgrade must be announced via the zkSync contract and all users get a 4-week notice period to exit in case they don't like the changes.

-WARNING: the beta will be deployed with a 1-day notice period, which will soon be bumped up to 1 week, then to 2 weeks, and finally to 4 weeks.
+NOTICE: the beta will be deployed with a 1-day notice period, which will soon be bumped up to 1 week, then to 2 weeks, and finally to 4 weeks.
 In the future, this opt-out mechanism will be replaced by a strict opt-in.

 ## Cryptography used

 Although zkSync is built on some of the most cutting-edge cryptography (such as PLONK and RedShift), we were very conservative with respect to security choices made in the protocol.
-Every component relies exclusively on well established cryptographic assumptions widely considered secure in the academic and professional security community.
+Every component relies exclusively on well-established cryptographic assumptions widely considered valid in the academic and professional security communities.

 ### Primitives